US trade deal proof of 'Abki baar Trump se haar': Cong's swipe at govt

 "I hope in light of the massive confusion that surrounds this issue, this joint statement is put on cold storage, we renegotiate the terms, this is a one-sided deal.
 This will be detrimental to the interests of lakhs and lakhs of farmers in different states of the country," Ramesh said.

-On the one hand the US president and the US secretary of state are claiming that India has stopped buying Russian oil, but the government is saying India is going to maintain our strategic autonomy, so what is the clarity on all these issues, Ramesh asked.
+On the one hand, the US president and the US secretary of state are claiming that India has stopped buying Russian oil, but the government is saying India is going to maintain its strategic autonomy, so what is the clarity on all these issues, Ramesh asked.

 "So, I am afraid these tough questions that are being asked of the prime minister and the PM is evading all these questions," he alleged.